allenai/allennlp/README.md

 pip install allennlp
 ```

-You will also manually install a couple of dependencies:
+You will also need to manually install some dependencies:

 1. Visit http://pytorch.org/ and install the relevant pytorch package.